GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 Be cautious when using a __gradient across two different colours__ for data that is __always positive__ (or negative).
 ```

-This is a difficult because our brains are used to prioritising certain colours, especially green to red, or blue to red.
+This is difficult because our brains are used to prioritising certain colours, especially green to red, or blue to red.
 We must remember that __if our values do not have a meaningful zero point__, it might be better to stay in the same single colour and use different shades of that colour to indicate different values.
 Alternatively, a colour gradient that is not diverging can be used.

 A diverging gradient between two colours can be used when it is necessary to show a gradation that can go from negative to positive.
 As for temperatures, it makes sense to distinguish negative values (in shades of blue for example) and positive values (in shades of red).